 This question raised many controversies once the Tokyo Games allowed transgender women to compete in the Olympics.
 As that was the first time that several trans women were allowed to compete in the Tokyo Games many scientists started their research.

-We bring you the research of Dr. Timothy Roberts, professor at the University of Missouri-Kansas City and pediatrician.
+We bring you the research of Dr. Timothy Roberts, a professor at the University of Missouri-Kansas City and a pediatrician.

 The research clearly shows that trans women who went through hormone therapy for one year still outperform non-transgender women (cisgender women).